usethesource/typepal/doc/TypePal/Solver/Solver.md

 ## Inference
 Type inference is supported by the introduction of type variables using `newTypeVar` in combination with unification primitives inside `calculateEager` [Calculate](#calculate) and `requireEager` [Require](#require) such as `requireUnify` and `unify`.
 The following functions support the computation with types possibly containing type variables.

 ### instantiate
 ```rascal
 /* Solver field */ AType (AType atype) instantiate
 ```
-replaces all type variables occurring in `atype` by their binding (when present).
+Replaces all type variables occurring in `atype` by their binding (when present).

 ### isFullyInstantiated
 ```rascal